15 Incredible Things to Do in Islamorada, Florida (in 2026!)

 Noteworthy exhibitions at the center include the Florida Keys First People, the 1733 Spanish Fleet, Pirates, Wreckers and Salvagers, Indian Key: A Wrecker’s Paradise, Coral Reef Exploration, Stories of the Upper Keys, Legends of the Line, and the Bonefish & Tarpon Trust.

-2. Check Out Indian Key Historic State Park
+2. Check out Indian Key Historic State Park.

 Kayak your way to Indian Key Historic State Park to get a glimpse of the past and immerse yourself in nature.
 Once a lively town serving as the first county seat for Dade County, this 11-acre uninhabited island provides the ideal setting for a variety of nature-based activities from 8 a.m. until sundown.
 Entrance is $2.50 per person.